24 Carrot Kitchen

 Add chocolate chips and mix well.

-Spoon banana muffin batter equally into six muffin liners, in a muffin tray.
+Spoon banana muffin batter equally into six muffin cups or silicone liners, in a muffin pan.
 Add a few dairy-free chocolate chips to the top of each muffin.

-I prefer silicone liners, since the muffins release with ease (don’t stick), but paper liners also work.
+For best results, I prefer silicone muffin cup liners, since the muffins release with ease (don't stick), but paper liners also work.

 Fill six muffin liners with the coconut flour muffin batter.
 Top with a few extra chocolate chips.

-Bake at 350 degrees F. for about 30 minutes until lightly browned and a toothpick comes out clean.
+Bake at 350 degrees F. for about 30 minutes until lightly golden brown and a toothpick comes out clean.

 Baked Coconut Flour Muffins in muffin tin.